-Jacqueline obtained an MSc in agricultural economics at Wageningen University (1983); she worked as a development worker and researcher on Sumba (Indonesia) from 1984-1990.
-She obtained a PhD (1994) in Wageningen, agricultural law department, on a dissertation entitled "The Uma-economy: indigenous economics and development work in Lawonda, Sumba (eastern Indonesia)", Indonesian translation in 2010.
-Furthermore, she worked as a Policy advisor at ICCO’s South Asia desk (’95-’96); as an assistant professor in Development Sociology and Modern Asian History at the University of Amsterdam, and as coordinator of Asian studies in Amsterdam (’97-2006).
+Jacqueline obtained her MSc degree in agricultural economics (1983); she worked as a development worker and researcher on Sumba (Indonesia) from 1984-1990.
+Her PhD dissertation (1994, Wageningen University, agricultural law department) was entitled "The Uma-economy: indigenous economics and development work in Lawonda, Sumba (eastern Indonesia)", with an Indonesian translation in 2010.
+Furthermore, she worked as a Policy advisor at ICCO’s South Asia desk (1995-96); as an assistant professor in Development Sociology and Modern Asian History at the University of Amsterdam, and as coordinator of Asian studies in Amsterdam (1997-2006).

 No relevant ancillary activities